vippsas/vipps-report-api/vipps-report-api-faq.md

 * Data is available regardless of whether the balance is positive or negative, so even if there have only been refunds, there will be data available.
 * The SFTP service only provides settlement files if the balance is positive.
-* It is possible to retrieve data for more than one day in one request, so it is possible to retrieve an entire weekend, week, month, etc. in one request.
+* It is possible to retrieve data for more than one day in a request, so you could, for example, retrieve an entire weekend, week, or month."
 * The SFTP service only provides one file per day.
 * The data is in JSON format, making it easy to use it in many different ways.